Fellowship in Gynecologic Oncology

 The Fellowship Training Program in Gynecologic Oncology at the University of North Carolina at Chapel Hill is designed to prepare highly skilled sub-specialists dedicated to the care of women with gynecologic malignancy, spanning the depth and breadth of the specialty.
 To achieve this, all educational experiences are supervised by board active faculty in Gynecologic Oncology in a supportive clinical environment capable of delivering comprehensive cancer care.
 Acquisition and development of research skills is an important component of the educational process and critical and analytic thinking are an expectation for completion of fellowship.
 The faculty of the Division of Gynecologic Oncology support the clinical and research missions of the Fellowship Training program by mentoring fellows to achieve future successes as clinicians, academicians and as national leaders in Gynecologic Oncology.

-If you have any questions at all about the application process, or about our training program, please e-mail or call Jennifer Davis at 919-843-2077.
+If you have any questions at all about the application process, or about our training program, please e-mail or call Raven West at 919-843-2077.

-Seven board certified gynecologic oncologists (Wesley C. Fowler, Jr., MD, Daniel Clarke-Pearson, MD, John Soper, MD, Linda Van Le, MD, John F. Boggess, MD, Paola Gehrig, MD, Wendy Brewster, PhD MD and Victoria Bae-Jump, PhD, MD.) are all clinically active.
-All attending physicians normally supervise inpatient care on allotted rotations to assist in the clinical care of patients and the teaching of fellows.
-In addition, all surgical cases are staffed by our fellows, which provides a robust and diverse clinical volume and diversity of technique.
-In addition, we have structured an outpatient rotation within our fellowship that ensures that all new patient consults are conducted by our fellows in conjunction with an attending.
+Our clinical faculty include ten gynecologic oncologists (Victoria Bae-Jump MD PhD, Wendy Brewster MD PhD, John Boggess MD, Leslie Clark MD, Kimberly Dessources MD, Olivia Lara MD, John Soper MD, Katherine Tucker MD and Linda Van Le MD).
+All attending physicians supervise patient care and the teaching of fellows.
+Fellows actively participate in all surgical cases which provides a robust and diverse clinical volume and diversity of technique.
 Our faculty and fellows enjoy daily interaction and while there are formal teaching activities, learning and teaching are an integral component of all our daily activities.
 Our faculty members have outstanding reputations both regionally and nationally and are involved in all aspects of our discipline from research to policy, administration to education.
 These activities create for our fellows a rich academic culture that we are confident will help inspire future participation in our society after graduation.

-UNC Hospitals includes a 708 bed main hospital, neurosciences, children’s and a dedicated women’s hospital.
-The N.C.
-Women’s Hospital was opened in March of 2002 and is a beautiful, state of the art facility containing outpatient, inpatient and operating room facilities dedicated to women’s health care.
+With more than 900 beds, the UNC Medical Center on the campus on the University of North Carolina includes a dedicated cancer hospital which houses our inpatient unit, outpatient clinic space and operating rooms.
 All of the Fellow’s clinical experience occurs within this facility.
-With 22 inpatient beds and 6 operating rooms, the gynecologic oncology service has ample inpatient resources to provide comprehensive care to women newly diagnosed with cancer as well as to our patients needing adjuvant treatment and management of complications related to their disease.
-A fully staffed Emergency Room, three Surgical Intensive Care Units, one Medical Intensive Care Unit and a Cardiac Care Unit physically connected to the women’s hospital provide all acute and intensive care needs for complicated patients.
-Our Fellows follow our patients into and out of the Intensive Care Units, which are open and therefore provide a collaborative patient care and learning experience.
-In addition, our outpatient gynecology oncology clinic is located in the same hospital providing a seamless connection between inpatient and outpatient services.
+With 14 dedicated inpatient beds and 6 operating rooms, the gynecologic oncology service has ample inpatient resources to provide comprehensive care to women newly diagnosed with cancer as well as to our patients needing adjuvant treatment and management of complications related to their disease.
+A fully staffed Emergency Room, three Surgical Intensive Care Units, one Medical Intensive Care Unit and a Cardiac Care Unit physically connected to the gynecologic oncology clinic and inpatient medical unit allows immediate access for acute and intensive care needs for complicated patients.
+Our outpatient gynecology oncology clinic is located in the same hospital providing a seamless connection between inpatient and outpatient services.
 Our clinic provides outpatient follow-up and new patient evaluation and serves as a walk-in evaluation clinic during daylight hours.
-In addition, we have a self contained, comprehensive outpatient chemotherapy infusion service within our gynecologic oncology clinic.
-With 12 infusion chairs operating 10 hours per day, 5 days a week, all outpatient chemotherapy administration for our division is performed in this facility.
-Renovations are underway at present to increase this area by 4-6 additional infusion chairs.
 While our division provides comprehensive surgical, medical and chemotherapy to our patients, we have the support of many outstanding clinical departments within the school of medicine including Surgical Oncology, Urology, Plastic Surgery, Radiation Oncology, Hematology-Oncology, Interventional Radiology and Pathology.

 Research: Masters in Public Health